THinnerichs/DTI-VOODOO/ideas/ideas.md

 - Other approaches lack ability to generalize -> guilt by association

 - histogram over scores of STRING and STITCH
+- show image of network for STRING and STITCH
 - Meaning of score
 - Functions to slides B)